-‘Bachelor’ Couple Arie Luyendyk Jr. & Lauren Burnham Share Sweet Gender Reveal For Their Twins
+'Bachelor' Couple Arie Luyendyk Jr. & Lauren Burnham Share Sweet Gender Reveal For Their Twins

 Arie captioned the family photos by confirming it's a boy and a girl, and asking his wife how they got so "lucky."

-Lauren also shared the photos, in a post seen here, and wrote, “Alessi is getting a baby BROTHER & a baby SISTER!
-We couldn’t be more excited!”
+Lauren also shared the photos, in an Instagram post seen here.

-“Love this family,” Harrison added.
+"Love this family," Chris added.

 Fellow Bachelor stars Sean Lowe and Ben Higgins also offered Arie and Lauren congratulations on their double shot of news.